Making brighter futures a reality

 The key is connecting technology to those who need it most, and that’s where our Youth Learning programs come in to play.

 Imagine living in an area where you can’t always count on having electricity supplied to your home or school.
 For many people, this is a daily reality.
 Now imagine being a school principal who must decide to power either the school or the computer lab, because there isn’t enough power to do both.
 Which would you choose?

 At Dell Technologies, our goal is to deliver sustainable connectivity and technology access to schools and communities, wherever they are.
-In Africa and Latin America, we are harnessing the sun, together with energy-efficient Dell Wyse thin clients, to create solar-powered classrooms we call Learning Labs.
+In Africa and Latin America, we are harnessing the sun, together with energy-efficient Dell Wyse thin clients, to create solar-powered classrooms we call Solar Learning Labs.

 Ethiopia ranks 174 out of 188 countries on the United Nations’ Human Development Report, making it a critical area for educational investment.

-Our first large-scale Youth Learning programme in Ethiopia aims to raise digital literacy rates across the country.
+Our first large-scale Youth Learning program in Ethiopia aims to raise digital literacy rates across the country.
 We are equipping 400 schools with Dell computers and providing grant funding for our longtime partner Camara Education, to deliver ICT training to teachers and school leaders.
-This transformational programme brings the power of technology to 400,000 young learners aged 6-18 who currently cannot access technology at home or at school.
+This transformational program brings the power of technology to 400,000 young learners aged 6-18 who currently cannot access technology at home or at school.
 Along with over 3,000 teachers and school leaders, these bright young minds will receive a whopping 16 million hours of ICT education training.

 In China, three out of every four children grow up in rural areas.
 Unfortunately, they face many obstacles to academic achievement that their urban peers do not.